Nigeria says it needs new anti-terrorism tactics

-ABUJA (Reuters) - Nigerian President Goodluck Jonathan said on Sunday he sacked his defense minister and national security adviser last week because the government needed new anti-terrorism tactics.
+ABUJA, June 24 (Reuters) - Nigerian President Goodluck Jonathan said on Sunday he sacked his defence minister and national security adviser last week because the government needed new anti-terrorism tactics.

 Militant Islamist sect Boko Haram has been fighting an insurgency against Jonathan’s government since he entered office over a year ago.
 Several military crackdowns and a state of emergency have failed to stem the violence.